Calgary Coin & Antique Home Chinese Reference Guide Index

 Chinese Cast Coins

 This is a reference guide only for Chinese coins issued by the Ch'ing Dynasty, not an offering of coins for sale.
-A listing of the ancient and medieval Chinese coins we currently have available can be viewed on our : our vcoins store.
 At this time, this page is far from complete with many even common mint marks missing, but it will help you identify all of the rules and many of the mint marks.
+Joe Lang has given me permission to use images and information from Steven Album rare coins, mostly from their auction results, so I will be adding types and information over time.

 The coinage of Ch'ing is fairly straightforward, and with one exception the Ch'ing Emperors used only one reign title each on their coins, which is why they are better known by their reign titles than their real names.